 7. Taxes other than sales tax.

-8. Premiums on insurance including additional premiums for Commercial General Liability Insurance required by and any additional coverage carried by the Contractor or subcontractor, excluding pollution and railroad General Liability Insurance.
-The Department will pay the Contractor’s pollution and railroad liability insurance premiums, if required by the contract, by a separate Change Order for the cost of the premium without any markup.
-When the Contractors or subcontractors basic rate for General Commercial Liability Insurance required by is greater than 5 percent of payroll, the Department will pay directly without markup the portion of the premium in excess of 5 percent and provide copies of paid premiums.
+8. Premiums on insurance including additional premiums for Commercial General Liability Insurance required by 107.12.B and any additional coverage carried by the DBT, consultant, subconsultant or subcontractor, excluding pollution and railroad General Liability Insurance.
+The LPA will pay the Contractor’s pollution and railroad liability insurance premiums, if required by the contract, by a separate Change Order for the cost of the premium without any markup.
+When the Contractors or subcontractors basic rate for General Commercial Liability Insurance required by 107.12.B is greater than 5 percent of payroll, the LPA will pay directly without markup the portion of the premium in excess of 5 percent and provide copies of paid premiums.

 Sales tax will not be allowed on any item for which tax exemption was obtained.